a-karma/PalaeoLab-Bioinformatic-Training/Module_1/Session_3.md

 >
 > This script should use the command `locate` to print on screen the path of the file passed as argument at its call.

 Let's inspect the content of this file (use `less`,`head` or `cat` to visualizze it).
-As you can see, this looks like a bed file (see Session_2) with the three canonical fields (chromosome, starting coordinate, ending coordinate) plus an additional fourth field that assign each feature to a given category.
+As you can see, this looks like a bed file (see Session_2) with the three canonical fields (chromosome, starting coordinate, ending coordinate) plus an additional fourth field assigning each feature to a given category.

 The first thing we would like to do is to check how many categories we have.
 To do so we can run the following command:
 ```sh